Sir Richard Leese

 Councillor Richard Leese was elected to Manchester City Council in 1984 and became leader in 1996.

-Sir Richard Leese, has been appointed Deputy Mayor and will lead on business and economy issues, including:
+Sir Richard Leese, has been appointed Deputy Mayor and will lead on Health.

 After working consecutively as a teacher and then a youth worker, Cllr Leese was first elected to Manchester City Council in 1984.
 He was elected Leader of the Council in 1996 having previously served as Deputy Leader between 1990 and 1996, Chair of the Education Committee from 1986 until 1990, and subsequently Chair of the Finance Committee until 1995.